ihgalis/TweetScraper/README.md

             -k keyword \                    # the keyword you want to search for -vol /path/to/src/on/host       # docker volume binding

-What will hapen now is that there will be started a couple of docker containers which will be automatically be deleted after they finish their work.
+What will happen now is that there will be started a couple of docker containers which will be automatically be deleted after they finish their work.
 All crawlers will be started with the necessary parameters without you having to interfere with them.

 You can also use **-k** multiple times to use **more keywords**.